tutinformatics/ofbiz-ui/src/affiliate-manager/readme.md

 ### Authorised user

-User who is authorised to the system has next views (can be found in navigation side panel)
+User who is authorised to the system.

+Functional:
+   * Can send request on becoming an affiliate partner.

+Views:
    * Become Partner - Can become an affiliate partner.
 When clicking button "Join for free" your cookies are checked for existence of somebodies affiliate code and if it exists you are becoming somebodies subpartner (multilevel affiliation) if not, you become independent affiliate partner.
 But only after admin user confirmation.